From city centre sands and party hotspots to day trips from the city and pebble beaches with Greek island vibes

 Ramlet al-Baida, Beirut

-As Beurit’s only public beach, Ramlet al-Baida is the perfect spot to escape from the city and enjoy sunbathing, swimming and general frivolity.
+As Beirut’s only public beach, Ramlet al-Baida is the perfect spot to escape from the city and enjoy sunbathing, swimming and general frivolity.
 Located at the southwest end of the capital’s corniche and backed by the city’s tower blocks, it has a laid-back cosmopolitan vibe and is extremely popular with city dwellers.
 Locals and children flock to play football and volleyball and relax on the beach and its cafes, the golden sands attracting sun worshippers year-round.
 One of the liveliest Lebanon beaches all year round.